-Bill Plante has been a CBS News White House correspondent since January 1993, having been named to the position after he covered the 1992 presidential campaign of Bill Clinton.
-Before that, Plante was CBS News’ state department correspondent (1989-92).
-He served as anchor of the CBS Sunday Night News (June 1988-August 1995).
-Plante first worked the White House beat during the Ronald Reagan presidency (1981-89).
+Bill Plante was a CBS News Correspondent for 52 years prior to his retirement following the 2016 election.
+He covered the White House for CBS News during the administrations of Ronald Reagan, Bill Clinton, George W. Bush and Barack Obama.
+From 1989-92, he was State Department correspondent.
+Plante also served as anchor of the CBS Sunday Night News (June 1988-August 1995).
 He was part of the CBS News team which received a 1986 Emmy Award for coverage of the Reagan-Gorbachev summit at Reykjavik, Iceland.
-Plante was a floor reporter at the 1988 Democratic and Republican National Conventions.
+Plante was a floor reporter at the 1988 and 2008 Democratic and Republican National Conventions.
 He also covered Reagan’s 1984 reelection campaign and was part of the CBS News team that won an Emmy Award for its coverage.
 Plante has been based in the CBS News Washington bureau since December 1976.
 Before his first White House assignment, he covered general and off-year elections, including the national political conventions.

-He was born on Jan.
-14, 1938 in Chicago.
-Plante graduated from Loyola University with a bachelor’s degree in humanities, and he studied political science at Columbia University.
+Plante graduated from Loyola University Chicago with a bachelor’s degree in humanities, and studied political science at Columbia University.
 He and his wife, Robin Smith, an award-winning independent documentary producer, live in Washington, DC.
-Plante has six sons.
+Plante has five sons.